ESIPFed/data-help-desk/docs/planning/resources_needed.md

    - Addressing questions about software citation and providing resources like "5 Tips to Citing Your Research Software and Improving Discovery" is important.
    - For questions about specific software issues, such as getting grid lines behind data in Matplotlib, while the help desk might not provide direct troubleshooting, it can point users towards relevant communities or documentation.
    - The help desk can also address questions about the kind of software needed to share with a paper and provide guidance on sharing software externally.

-Let's further expand on the crucial aspect of people connections for a successful data help desk:

 ## People Connections